 The National Motor Vehicle Title Information System (NMVTIS) is designed to protect consumers from fraud and unsafe vehicles and to keep stolen vehicles from being resold.
 NMVTIS is also a tool that assists states and law enforcement in deterring and preventing title fraud and other crimes.

-Auto recyclers, junk yards, salvage yards, insurance companies and towing operators that take possession of junk/salvage vehicles, must submit the required monthly reports to NMVTIS through third party organizations that have agreed to provide this service.
-Reporting can be as frequently as desired, but not less frequently than monthly.
+Auto recyclers, junk yards, salvage yards, insurance companies and towing operators that take possession of junk/salvage vehicles, are required to submit monthly reports to NMVTIS through third party organizations that have agreed to provide this service.
 The Department of Justice encourages all reporters to submit information to NMVTIS as soon as possible to prevent fraud and theft and to protect consumers.

 In August 2011, the AAMVA E-Titling Working Group requested the AAMVA Board of Directors consider a member-driven ‘proof of concept’ (POC) for electronic vehicle titling (e-titling) with a goal to demonstrate cost savings, process efficiencies and reduction in fraud by implementing technology and procedures to use electronic records to track a new vehicle from its manufacturer to its first title issuance.
 The Board approved the project and the Working Group developed the following two deliverables in support of a pilot: